-- Emily King
+• Emily King

-How Large Brands are Utilizing NFTs for Marketing
+How Large Brands Are Utilizing NFTs For Marketing

+Today’s brands are always focusing on the next thing.
 What was new yesterday can become outdated in the shortest amount of time.
 Some trends, however, seem to be growing in popularity and are quickly becoming mainstream.

+One such trend is the usage of NFTs.
 NFT, which stands for a non-fungible token, is widely used in both private lives and businesses.
 Some of the largest brands now utilize non-fungible tokens in digital marketing.
+These companies are using NFTs to their advantage:

 Stella Artois

 This Belgian brewing company created an NFT collection of 1,024 in support of Water.org for World Water Day this year.
+The collection aimed to raise awareness among the two billion people who do not have access to safe water.

-The NFTs have been minted as generative art, meaning computers algorithms will be able to manipulate them to combine various traits to form unique artworks inspired by different water forms.
+The NFTs have been minted as generative art, meaning computer algorithms will be able to manipulate them to combine various traits to form unique artworks inspired by different water forms.
 Individual NFTs will cost 0.15ETH, around $438.05.

 Production Companies